About the Barnard Medical Center

-All rotation participants will receive a full-day orientation at the start of their rotation and ongoing support from their clinician sponsor.
+All rotation participants will receive a full-day orientation at the start of their rotation and ongoing support from their clinician preceptor.

 How to apply

-In your application (see links below), you will have the opportunity to indicate your preferred timeframe for the rotation, which typically are four weeks in duration.
-Please submit your application at least three months in advance of your desired start date.
+The standard duration of our clinical rotation is two weeks.
+In your application (see links below), you will have the opportunity to indicate your preferred timeframe for the two week rotation.
+Rotations for a duration other than 2 weeks will be considered on a case-by-case basis.
+Please submit your application at least six months in advance of your desired start date.
 This unpaid rotation opportunity is not available as employment.
 The Barnard Medical Center is located in the Metro-accessible Friendship Heights neighborhood in Washington, D.C.
-Housing accommodations near the Barnard Medical Center office may be available at no cost, if needed.
+Housing accommodations near the Barnard Medical Center office may be available at no cost.

-- U.S. medical residents, medical students, or nurse practitioner students, click here to complete our online application.
+- U.S. applicants, click here to complete our online application.

 Applications are accepted on a rolling basis.
-The Barnard Medical Center typically has one spot available each month for a rotation participant.
+The Barnard Medical Center typically has 2-3 spots available each month for rotation participants.
 We will do our best to accommodate your desired timeframes.

-For more information, contact the Physicians Committee’s Human Resources department at firstname.lastname@example.org.
+For more information, contact the Physicians Committee’s Human Resources department at careers [at] pcrm.org.